-To make an appointment with a counsellor, students should complete the Counselling and Health Advice Request Form.
-The counselling administrator will then contact the student by telephone to arrange the first appointment.
+You can request an appointment with a counsellor by completing the Counselling and Health Advice Request Form.
+The counselling administrator will then contact you by telephone or email to arrange the first appointment.

 Meeting a counsellor

-At the first appointment, the counsellor will ask a few questions, inviting the student to talk about what has brought them to counselling.
+At the first appointment, the counsellor will ask a few questions, inviting you to talk about what has brought you to counselling.

-The counsellor and student will decide whether any further appointments would be useful, and what those meetings should be focussed on, as well as how often to meet.
-The counsellor may also discuss other types of support and consider if it would be more appropriate for the student to be seen by another colleague from the Counselling, Health Advice and Chaplaincy Service, or elsewhere in the University, or to seek support from an external service.
+You and the counsellor will decide together whether any further appointments would be useful, and what those meetings should be focused on, as well as how often to meet.
+You may also discuss other types of support and consider if it would be more appropriate to be seen by another colleague from the Counselling, Health Advice and Chaplaincy Service, or elsewhere in the University, or to seek support from an external service.

 Most students come for a short series of appointments with the same counsellor.
-Counselling appointments are 50 minutes long.
+Counselling appointments are 50 minutes in duration.

 The counsellors are professionally qualified and operate to the BACP Ethical Framework for good practice, produced by the British Association for Counselling and Psychotherapy.